mozilla-services/syncstorage-rs/docs/src/introduction.md

   --data "{\"instance\":{\"config\":\"emulator-test-config\",\"nodeCount\":1,\"displayName\":\"Test Instance\"},\"instanceId\":\"$INSTANCE_ID\"}"
 ```

 Note that you may set `PROJECT_ID` and `INSTANCE_ID` to your liking.
-To create a new database on this instance, we'll use a similar HTTP request, but we'll need to include information about the database schema.
+To create a new database on this instance, you'll need to include information about the database schema.
 Since we don't have migrations for Spanner, we keep an up-to-date schema in `src/db/spanner/schema.ddl`.
 The `jq` utility allows us to parse this file for use in the JSON body of an HTTP POST request:

 ```sh
 DDL_STATEMENTS=$(